How to Study in Germany for Free as an International Student

 4. Apply online

-International students not from the EU will need to apply to their university of choice through uni-assist.
-Here, you’ll be able to upload the required documents and submit your application.
+International students not from the EU intending to study a full degree in Germany will need to apply one of two ways, depending on their university.
+A wide range of universities work with uni-assist, an online portal where you can upload the required documents and submit your application.
 The website is user-friendly and in English which makes the process a lot easier!
+Not every university works with uni-assist though so be sure to check with your program to see if you need to apply directly to the university.

 5. Secure your visa